Lorenz-Lab-KCL/nanoCISC/README.md

-# mic-int-surf
+# nanoCISC
-Python analysis code to calculate the intrinsic density profiles of quasi-spherical nanoparticles
+Python analysis code to calculate the intrinsic surfaces and density profiles of quasi-spherical nanoparticles